 E-LAN characteristic is usually deployed when all connected TEs belong to the same security domain and are allowed to communicate directly to each other.
 A benefit of E-LAN characteristic is that the AR needs only a single interface for a number of TEs and is less loaded, as communication between the connected TEs in an AN does not pass through the AR.
 Access networks within enterprises or industrial facilities commonly deploy E-LAN characteristic.

-E-Tree (Ethernet-Tree) characteristic distinguishes between leaf interfaces and root interfaces, as depicted in Figure 42.
+Ethernet-Tree (E-Tree) characteristic distinguishes between leaf interfaces and root interfaces, as depicted in Figure 42.
 Leaf interfaces are restricted in the exchange of data only with root interface, but never directly with another leaf interface.
 Root interfaces can exchange data with any leaf interface and with any other root interface.

 Figure 44—E-Tree service